 How to Track Cash

-To see how readily cash is being made available to the projects that need it, contractors should view and understand cash flow from two perspectives:
+To see how readily cash is being made available to the projects that need it, contractors should view and understand construction cash flow from two perspectives:

 - across the entire company’s financial picture